pwfun/lyft/content/en/docs/prologue/introduction.md

 * Verify your debit card’s personal identification number (PIN).
 * Locate the ATM you’ll use for your transaction.

-You’ll often find ATMs at your bank’s entrance, though some branches place them in outdoor car lanes for ease of access without leaving your vehicle.
+You’ll often find ATMs at your bank’s entrance, though some branches place them in outdoor car lanes for ease of access from your vehicle.

 {{< alert icon="👉" text="You must know your debit card’s PIN to use an ATM.
 If you don't know your PIN, contact your bank via telephone using the number on the back of your card." />}}